KamyarTaher/zust/README.md

 // Create the store
 const { useSelectors, setDeep } = createStore(initialState);

-// Example of using selectors
 function ExampleComponent() {
+  // Select a state
-  // Automatic type inference and path suggestion for all functions' input and output. const { age } = useSelectors('user.age');
+  const { age } = useSelectors('user.age');
-  // You can simply select as many state you want const { name, theme } = useSelectors('user.name', 'settings.theme');
+  // You can select as many state you want const { name, theme } = useSelectors('user.name', 'settings.theme');
-  // 'user.name' and 'settings.theme' are inferred as strings, then name and theme will be suggested
+  // All input path string are suggested by the IDE and are strongly typed, making the selection easy and safe
+  // The same goes for the destructured object returned, only the selected state will be suggested

-  // Update state at any depth just by specifying the path const onClick1 = () => setDeep('user.name', 'Jane');
+  // Update a state at any depth directly by specifying the path const onClick1 = () => setDeep('user.name', 'Jane');
-  // You can have access to the current state and return a new one const onClick2 = () => setDeep('settings.theme', (prev) => prev === 'light' ? 'dark' : 'light');
+  // You have to the current state const onClick2 = () => setDeep('settings.theme', (prev) => prev === 'light' ? 'dark' : 'light');

   return (